apsalverda/ebird-dashboard-hotspot-R/README.md

 This dashboard, written in Quarto/R/Shiny, allows a user to upload and explore their personal eBird data.

+A deployed version of the dashboard can be accessed [here](https://ebird.annepier.com).

 **Recent updates**

 09/10/25: Added observation type filter; added median checklist count for each season to Checklists visualization